 As of 1:09 p.m.
 CDT (1809 GMT), Chicago Board of Trade December wheat was up 17-1/2 cents at $8.11-3/4 per bushel, but stayed inside Thursday's trading range.

 CBOT December corn was up 8-1/2 cents at $6.66-1/2 a bushel and November soybeans were up 26-1/2 cents at $14.21-1/4 a bushel.

 "Broader markets are driving CBOT ags higher ...
 I think we are just seeing kind of a technical rebound after trading lower earlier this week," said Terry Reilly, senior commodity analyst with Futures International in Chicago.

-Traders were also starting to adjust positions ahead of the U.S. Department of Agriculture's monthly supply/demand reports on Sept.
+Traders are also starting to adjust positions ahead of the U.S. Department of Agriculture's monthly supply/demand reports on Sept.
 12. Some private analysts have revised their U.S. 2022 corn yield estimates lower in recent days, fueling expectations that the USDA might do the same in its upcoming reports.

 Along with worries about a global recession, grain prices were pressured earlier this week by increasing shipments from war-torn Ukraine under a maritime agreement and competitive export prices for Russian wheat.

 The United Nations food agency's world price index fell for a fifth month in a row in August, further from all-time highs hit earlier this year, as the resumption of grain exports from Ukrainian ports contributed to improved supply prospects.